 Materializing Gender through Contraceptive Technology in the United States

 Drucker’s research project considers the intersection of gender, sexuality, and technology in the use of woman-controlled barrier methods (diaphragms and cervical caps) along with spermicides as contraceptive technologies before and after FDA approval of the birth control pill in the United States.
 Drucker seeks to understand how the materials and manufacturing processes used for diaphragms and cervical caps have changed over time and to link knowledge of doctors’ and patients’ perspectives on (and use of) contraceptive technology with in-depth knowledge of device and materials manufacturers.
 The research question that guides her project is: how did changes in the availability, materiality, and use of non-hormonal birth control affect sexual behavior, perceptions of gender, and patterns of reproduction for twentieth-century American women?
 Drucker’s research includes examination of the Warshaw Collection of Business Americana, the Syntex Pharmaceutical Advertising Collection, and material culture in the Division of Science and Medicine.

 Robin Lynch (2017), McGill University

 Locating the Visual in Research and Development: The Allure of Creativity

-Lynch examines the decision to incorporate artists in R&D departments, asking why specific R&D departments began to consider interdisciplinary collaboration conducive to innovation, and how this shifted understandings of knowledge production and invention?
+Lynch examines the decision to incorporate artists in R&D departments, asking why specific R&D departments began to consider interdisciplinary collaboration conducive to innovation, and how this shifted understandings of knowledge production and invention.
 Further, what was the role of perception and visualization in the development of communications technologies such as computer systems, scanning devices, and sensors?
-By examining several corporate collections Lynch will begin contextualizing the important role the shifting formation of workplaces had in fostering innovative projects.
+By examining several corporate collections Lynch is contextualizing the important role the shifting formation of workplaces had in fostering innovative projects.

 Award recipients' affiliations at the time of their residence are listed below.